machaao/machaao-samples/index.rst

 Send a outgoing message in response to user's input can be done by the usage of our On Demand Messaging APIs as demonstrated below

-Sending a Text Message Response
+Sending a Text Message Response with Quick Replies
 -----------------------------------------------------------------------------
 Below is an example CURL request to send a message / response to a particular user id using our Core Messaging APIs.